-^{} It is the responsibility of the applicant to keep SDS informed of current contact information.
+It is the responsibility of the applicant to keep SDS informed of current contact information.
 If someone is selected from the Registry for waiver services and fails to respond to the notification letter or fails to submit a new DDRR form annually they can be removed from the Registry.
 Applicants can be placed back on the Registry, with submission of a new DDRR as long as they have developmental disability eligibility.

-For the 118 individuals removed from the Registry during FY 2023 (7/1/2022 - 6/30/2023) for the reason of "selected for the waiver" the average number of months on the Registry (number of months from first application to removed date) was 37 months.
+For the 85 individuals who were selected for IDD waiver service during FY 2024 (7/1/2023 - 6/30/2024) the average number of months on the Registry (number of months from first application to removed date) was 11 months.
+For the 154 individuals selected for the ISW waiver during FY 2024 (7/1/2023-6/30/2024) the average number of months on the Registry (number of months from first application to removed date) was 4 months.

-For all 299 individuals who were removed from the Registry during FY 2023 (all reasons, not just selected for waiver) the average stay was 43 months.
+For all 415 individuals who were removed from the Registry during FY 2024 (all reasons, not just selected for waiver) the average stay was 21 months.

-Section 6: Number of Individuals on Registry for More Than 90 Days and SDS Review Process - FY2023
+Section 6: Number of Individuals on Registry for More Than 90 Days and SDS Review Process - FY2024 (AS 47.80.130(d)(6))

-(AS 47.80.130(d)(6))

-Of the 440 individuals who were on the Registry during FY23, 53 were on for more than 90 days.
-The average length of time of those removed was 43 months.
-As of 6/30/2023, 31 individuals, or 7%, had a reviewed total score of 0.
+Of the 443 individuals who were on the IDD Registry during FY24, 400 were on for more than 90 days.
+The average length of time of those removed was 21 months.
+As of 6/30/2024, 52 individuals, or 12%, had a reviewed total score of 0.